-- 1.1 As a boarding school, there is a strong sense of community, relationships are positive and family values and attitudes permeate throughout the way staff and pupils behave. - 1.2 At Uppingham our approach to behaviour is underpinned by an effective whole-community approach, which allows pupils to be supported in all aspects of their school life so that they make good decisions, behave in a positive manner and nurture strong personal values.
-This ensures that our community is built on mutual respect and positive relationships, the importance of which is understood by all. - 1.3 Uppingham is therefore a well-disciplined school where high standards of behaviour are expected, allowing praise and encouragement to be central to our philosophy. - 1.4 Uppingham uses principles of restorative practice where pupils take responsibility for their actions and learn from mistakes. - 1.5 There may, on occasion, be behaviour which requires sanctions.
-These sanctions will be supported by education and reflection to allow pupils to move on from the incident in a positive way. - 1.6 We expect all relationships to be positive, inclusive and respectful.
+- 1.1 As a boarding school, there is a strong sense of community, relationships are positive and family values and attitudes permeate throughout the way staff and pupils behave.

+- 1.2 At Uppingham our approach to behaviour is underpinned by an effective whole-community approach, which allows pupils to be supported in all aspects of their school life so that they make good decisions, behave in a positive manner and nurture strong personal values.
+This ensures that our community is built on mutual respect and positive relationships, the importance of which is understood by all.

+- 1.3 Uppingham is therefore a well-disciplined school where high standards of behaviour are expected, allowing praise and encouragement to be central to our philosophy.

+- 1.4 Uppingham uses principles of restorative practice where pupils take responsibility for their actions and learn from mistakes.

+- 1.5 There may, on occasion, be behaviour which requires sanctions.
+These sanctions will be supported by education and reflection to allow pupils to move on from the incident in a positive way.

+- 1.6 We expect all relationships to be positive, inclusive and respectful.
 All members of the school community should communicate in a way that respects our diversity.
-Consistent and clear language should be used when acknowledging positive behaviour and addressing poor behaviour. - 1.7 This Policy has regard to Behaviour and Discipline in Schools: Advice for Headteachers and School Staff (September 2022). - 1.8 This policy should be read in conjunction with the - 1.8.1 Lower School Behaviour for Learning framework - 1.8.2 Child Protection policy - 1.8.3 Anti-bullying policy - 1.8.4 Cyberbullying policy - 1.8.5 ICT acceptable user policy - 1.8.6 Alcohol policy - 1.8.7 Smoking policy - 1.8.8 Drugs and harmful substances policy - 1.8.9 RSE policy - 1.8.10 Equal opportunities policy - 1.8.11 The School White List (which contains the school rules) - 1.8.12 Use of reasonable force policy - 1.8.13 Searching pupils, their rooms/belongings/devices policy - 1.8.14 School's Terms and conditions.
+Consistent and clear language should be used when acknowledging positive behaviour and addressing poor behaviour.

+- 1.7 This Policy has regard to Behaviour and Discipline in Schools: Advice for Headteachers and School Staff (September 2022).

+- 1.8 This policy should be read in conjunction with the

+- 1.8.1 Child Protection policy

+- 1.8.2 Anti-bullying policy

+- 1.8.3 Cyberbullying policy

+- 1.8.4 ICT acceptable user policy

+- 1.8.5 Alcohol policy

+- 1.8.6 Smoking policy

+- 1.8.7 Drugs and harmful substances policy

+- 1.8.8 RSE policy

+- 1.8.9 Equal opportunities policy

+- 1.8.10 The School White List (which contains the school rules)

+- 1.8.11 Use of reasonable force policy

+- 1.8.12 Searching pupils, their rooms/belongings/devices policy

+- 1.8.13 School's Terms and conditions.